StijndeK/TransitionFX-ALPHA/readme.md

 <img width="612" alt="TFX_timeOptions" src="https://user-images.githubusercontent.com/31696336/75610211-709a0300-5b0f-11ea-9959-bfb02e58bfe2.png">

 ### Master Amplitude Envelope
 The main amplitude envelope is one of the most important aspects of a transitional effect, which is why it can be edited in 14 steps.
 Smooth creates a smoother curve between the 14 points, with a certain amount.
 The middle slider bar automatically fades the points from a 'exponential' to 'anticlimactic' curve.
 The release offset serves to lower the volume of the release in contrary to the attack and impact.

 <img width="606" alt="TFX_Envelope" src="https://user-images.githubusercontent.com/31696336/75610274-13eb1800-5b10-11ea-9ab6-aa91d448a0c4.png">

+All envelope modulation is done with statemachines, consisting of 3 phases(states): attackphase, holdphase, releasephase.
+Because transition FX usually do not use sustain or decay, the master audio envelope does not make use of these.
+However when the note is held the sound should keep playing and not trigger the release, which is why the holdphase is added.

 ## Improvements
 TFX is still under heavy development.
 There are a lot of functionalities to be added.
 Right now my focus lies on optimalisation and converting to a more modular system.